Mega Millions jackpot hits $720M. Annuity vs. cash, what would you have in Texas after taxes?

-If a sole player picks all five numbers plus the Mega Ball, they have the option of taking the $720 million prize in yearly increments or a $369.6 million one-time lump sum payment.
+If a sole player picks all five numbers plus the Mega Ball, they have the option of taking the annuitized $820 million prize in 30 annual increments or a one-time lump sum payment of $422 million.

 If the player took the annuity, they would receive 30 payments over 29 years with the disbursement increasing at a rate of 5% per year.
-With a $720 million prize, the first payment would be about $8 million, of which approximately $2.5 would go toward taxes.
-Because Mega Millions annuity payments increase every year, the final payment would be about $44 million with about $11 million owed in taxes.
+With an $820 million prize, the first payment would be about $12 million, of which approximately $3 would go toward taxes -- leaving them with a net of about $9 million.
+Because Mega Millions annuity payments increase every year, the final payment would be about $51 million with about $12 million owed in taxes -- leaving them with a final net payment of about $38 million.

 “This week has been nothing short of exhilarating, as Texas Lottery players have been caught up in the frenzy of jackpot fever,” said Gary Grief, executive director of the Texas Lottery.
 “While the staggering $1.08 billion Powerball jackpot was hit in another jurisdiction on Wednesday night, hope remains for Texas Lottery players looking for a chance to win a huge jackpot prize, as tonight’s Mega Millions jackpot ranks as the fifth largest in game history.
 When jackpot prizes reach exciting levels, we see an increase in sales, which creates much-needed revenue for public education in Texas.
 We realize playing for a jackpot like this is a great thrill for our players, so we want to remind everyone to play responsibly.
 It only takes one ticket to win.”